Legs Weaver

 Legs Weaver is an Italian science fiction comic book published by Sergio Bonelli Editore between 1994 and 2005.

-Rebecca "Legs" Lawrence Weaver, the main character of the comic, first appeared as supporting character and sparring partner of Nathan Never (#1, Agente Speciale Alfa) in 1991.
+Rebecca "Legs" Lawrence Weaver, the main character of the comic, first appeared as supporting character and sparring partner of Nathan Never (Nathan Never #1, Agente Speciale Alfa) in 1991.
 The main inspiration for the character were films of the Alien series and their main character Ellen Ripley, played by Sigourney Weaver.

-Initially the setting of the series was to mimic the one of the original Nathan Never series, as such it shares its characters.
+Initially the setting of the series was to mimic that of the original Nathan Never series, as such it shares its characters.
 Its differentiating point was to be a more ironic and funny atmosphere to contrast the deep and involved scenery of Nathan Never.

 Initially Antonio Serra took care of the comic.
-He introduced a number of storyline which could be read as a parody of chauvinism versus feminism.
+He introduced a number of storylines which could be read as a parody of chauvinism versus feminism.
 After an intermediate period during which Stefano Piani edited the stories, in 2004 a major rework of the series went through.
 This was in response to a noticeable decline in sales.
 The attempt was eventually unsuccessful and the series closed with a last episode published in October 2005.

 Legs is the daughter of a solid middle-class family.
 During her childhood she suffered from dyslexia and dysmetria.
 Those conditions contributed to develop a closed and weak personality.
 To break away from her disappointing life, at 18 Rebecca enrolls at the Rogers Academy, a military school meant to raise future soldiers, private agents and body guards.